Generic Name: pancrelipase (PAN-kree-LYE-pase)

 Seek medical attention right away if any of these SEVERE side effects occur:

-Decreased appetite; dizziness; frequent or abnormal bowel movements; gas; headache; irritability; sore throat or cough; stomach pain; vomiting.
+Constipation; decreased appetite; dizziness; gas; headache; irritability; mild diarrhea; sore throat or cough; stomach pain; vomiting; weight loss.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); painful, swollen joints; severe or persistent loose stools, diarrhea, or constipation; severe or unusual nausea, vomiting, or stomach pain; stomach bloating; symptoms of high blood sugar (eg, increased urination, thirst, or hunger; confusion; unusual drowsiness; fast breathing; flushing); symptoms of low blood sugar (eg, anxiety, dizziness, drowsiness, fast heartbeat, headache, lightheadedness, tremors, unusual sweating, weakness).
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); mouth irritation; painful, swollen joints; severe or persistent loose stools, diarrhea, or constipation; severe or unusual nausea, vomiting, or stomach pain; stomach bloating.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.